Dictation and Enhanced Dictation not Working on a Mac Computer, How to Fix?

 List of quick tips to solve Dictation problems

-- Disabling does not always solve the issue, but restarting operating system between turning the feature off and back on again, can work.
+3. Disabling does not always solve the issue, but restoring the operating system between turning the feature off and back on can work.

-- To test, close all active apps and try using Dictation.
-If it works while none of the applications are running, launch each of app and test the voice recognition feature in a process of elimination.
-This step takes time, but might solve the issue.
-If you find the problem app/s, check if there are any updates or try to contact the app developer for a more accurate solution.
+6. To test, close all active apps and try using Dictation.
+If it works while none of the applications are running, launch each app and test the voice recognition feature in the process of elimination.
+This step takes time but might solve the issue.
+If you find the problem app/s, check if there are any updates or contact the app developer for a more accurate solution.

 Basic solutions for Dictation issues